 - One third of our graduating seniors are accepted into the best post-professional schools (e.g. medical, dental, optometry, pharmacy, veterinary, physician's assistant, chiropractor, and law schools), where a small number of students pursue combined M.D./Ph.D. degrees in biochemistry and medicine.

 Students may also wish to combine their studies in chemistry with those in other fields such as; Biology, Neuroscience, Mathematics, Germanic Studies, or Drama.
 Alternatively, students demonstrate their interests by earning minors in several areas.

 High Impact Practices Outside the Classroom

-Internships.
-Internships are usually arranged with local industries during the summer sessions and are designed to provide opportunities for students to receive credit for career-related, full-time work.
+Through X373: Professional Practice in Chemistry internships are arranged with local industries during the summer sessions and are designed to provide opportunities for students to receive credit for career-related, full-time work.

 X170: Chemistry Community Outreach Seminar, students find fulfilling experiences working within the community to foster interest, knowledge, and appreciation in the sciences.
 Students prepare and execute demonstrations and in-class lessons at the primary and secondary school levels.
 Students learn more about their discipline while providing mentoring for younger students in the community.

 Timmy Global Health: An Indianapolis based nonprofit that works year-round to combat health disparities at home and abroad.
 Students will serve on medical brigade teams, raise support for partner organizations, and help engage local communities.

 A select number of our advanced students have the opportunity to serve as Undergraduate Teaching Assistants (X371: Internship in Chemical Instruction), providing valuable experiences in peer instruction in the classroom.